hbz/strapi-extra-holdings/README.md

 # Install a (local) strapi-de-sol1 instance for development using Docker

-You will get an strapi instance with the content model for strapi-de-sol1 provided.
+You will get a strapi instance with the content model for strapi-de-sol1 provided.
 User accounts and content entries are not included.

 ## Set up